 Position desks and activity stations to all face the same way.

 Setup widely spaced (at least 2 metres apart) outdoor activity and seating areas (e.g., at sports fields and courts, campfire circles, beaches, docks, picnic shelters, amphitheatres, etc.) if safe to do so.
 Make each area large enough for comfortable and safe use.
 Use weather resistant materials to mark the area edges (e.g., pylons, brightly coloured pegs, field marking powder, rope, flagging tape), taking care to not create tripping hazards.

 Makes changes to how, when, and where people interact:

 Implement and enforce an indoor and outdoor physical distancing policy.

-Keep in-person interactions few, brief, and from the greatest distance possible (at least 2 metres).
+Keep all in-person interactions few, brief, and from the greatest distance possible (at least 2 metres).

-Job tasks that require workers to be in close contact with others should be modified if possible.
+Job tasks and activities that require workers to be in close contact with others should be modified if possible or suspended.

 Cohorts can be scheduled to work, participate in program activities, attend meetings and training, take breaks and mealtimes, ride on group transportation, and share living accommodations together.

 Make sure that different camp cohorts do not mingle together.

 For younger children who require more assistance with following COVID-19 precautions, consider using smaller cohorts.